 On-Site Household Sanitation Guidelines for Fiji

-A series of practical KoroSan guidelines have been developed as part of this project to support uptake of improved sanitation services in Fijian villages and settlements.
+A series of practical KoroSan guidelines have been developed as part of this project to support the uptake of improved sanitation services in Fijian villages and settlements.
 Seven of the guidelines provide technical information for water-flushed and dry toilet options.
-An eight guideline deals with participatory approaches to engage villages to build knowledge and capacity to mobilise and support water supply, sanitation and hygiene (WASH) improvements their villages and settlements.
+An eighth guideline deals with participatory approaches to engage villages to build knowledge and capacity to mobilise and support water supply, sanitation and hygiene (WASH) improvements in their villages and settlements.
+The final document listed below is an assessment of the operational treatment performance of ecoVIP2 waterless toilets, blackwater septic tanks and land application systems described in the KoroSan guidelines and the village-scale constructed wetland developed previously in the WaiVotua project.
 The KoroSan guidelines were produced in consultation with the Fiji Department of Water and Sewage and the Ministry of Health.
 The project was supported by the New Zealand Aid Programme through the Partnerships for International Development Fund of the Ministry of Foreign Affairs and Trade.
 These guidelines may be freely disseminated provided the source is acknowledged.